markjacyntho/DBpediaSpotlightForMashup/README.md

 # DBpedia Spotlight For Linked Data Mashup
-Using DBpedia Spotlight (https://www.dbpedia-spotlight.org/), a tool for automatically exctraction of DBpedia (https://www.dbpedia.org/) resources from text, this project offers the following services:
+Using DBpedia Spotlight (https://www.dbpedia-spotlight.org/), a tool for automatic extraction of DBpedia (https://www.dbpedia.org/) resources from text, this project offers the following services:

 1. DBpedia resources extraction from text

    This service is straightforward.
-The operation *List<DBpediaResource> execute(String text, String language, double confidence)* in the class *br.edu.iff.dbpedia_spotlight.service.Extractor*, receives the text, the language (one of: en, de, nl, fr, es, pt), the confidence threshold (a value between 0.0 and 1.0), and returns the list of DBpedia resources (class *br.edu.iff.dbpedia_spotlight.service.DBpediaResource*) automatically extracted form the text.
-Each DBpedia resource contains: resource URI, rdfs:label, rdfs:comment and owl:sameAs related english resource URI.
+The operation *List<DBpediaResource> execute(String text, String language, double confidence)*, in the class *br.edu.iff.dbpedia_spotlight.service.Extractor*, receives the text, the language (en, de, nl, fr, es, pt), the confidence threshold (a value between 0.0 and 1.0), and returns the list of DBpedia resources (class *br.edu.iff.dbpedia_spotlight.service.DBpediaResource*) automatically extracted from the text.
+Each DBpedia resource object contains the resource URI, rdfs:label, rdfs:comment, and owl:sameAs related English resource URI.
 It is noteworthy that this service works with long texts.

 2. Linking to DBpedia resources for Linked Data mashup

-    This service uses the first one to extract DBpedia resources from textual values related to specified resources, and then links the extracted DBpedia resources to the specified resourcers, using a specified property (e.g. rdfs:seeAlso).
-The operation *void execute(Model input, Model output, String language, double confidence, Approver approver)* in the class *br.edu.iff.dbpedia_spotlight.service.Linker* receives an Apache Jena model (RDF graph) as input and fills in the Jena output model with the extracted DBpedia resources.
-The optional *approver* is an implementation of the nested interface Linker.Approver, which contains the logic to approve each automatically extracted DBpedia resource.
+    This service uses the first one to extract DBpedia resources from textual values related to specified resources and then links the extracted DBpedia resources to the specified resources, using a specified property (e.g. rdfs:seeAlso).
+The operation *void execute(Model input, Model output, String language, double confidence, Approver approver)*, in the class *br.edu.iff.dbpedia_spotlight.service.Linker*, receives an Apache Jena model (RDF graph) as input and fills in the Jena output model with the extracted DBpedia resources.
+The optional *approver* is an implementation of the nested interface *Linker.Approver*, which contains the logic to approve each automatically extracted DBpedia resource.

     The RDF triples in the input model must be in accordance to the following template: